sffjunkie/astral/src/doc/index.rst

 |travis_status| |pypi_ver|

-Astral is a python module for calculating the times of various aspects of the sun and moon.
+Astral is a python package for calculating the times of various aspects of the sun and phases of the moon.

 It can calculate the following